harbour/core/harbour/contrib/hbmysql/readme.txt

 I'm aware that this brief document doesn't explain a lot about MySQL access classes and I'm sorry for that (please read the souce code, it has quite a few comments which can help you understand what's going on)

-I'll try to update it as work on these classes goes by and I'll like to receive feedbak and suggestions from users (if any :-))
+I'll try to update it as work on these classes goes by and I'll like to receive feedback and suggestions from users (if any :-))

 Excuse my poor english and happy selecting :-)

 Maurilio Longo - <maurilio.longo@libero.it>

-New Enhacemets

-Added support to mediumint and mediumblob type on the follow classes TMySqlRow:FieldType() will Return an "B" for mediumblob and an "I" Mediumint field TMySQLServer:CreateTable(cTable, aStruct,cPrimaryKey,cUniqueKey,cAuto) Added tree new parameters
-     Cprimarykey tell to use the field defined as an primaty key.
-     CUniqueKey  tell that this field has unique values cAuto       Tell that this field should be auto_increment Also to create an Table with mediumint and mediumblob field types use
-     {{"Data","B",1,0},{"Ammount","I",9,0}} in the astructure array
-     To save an File to an mediumblob field use cBuffer:=FILETOSQLBINARY(cFile) . this will read up the file and return an string formated to mysql requeriments

-Luiz Rafael Culik - <culik@sl.conex.net>